TheNewAttacker64/jarbou3/README.md

 - [x] auto reconnect
 - [x] added function to see running process in the client system
 - [x] kill kill process in the client system

+# DISCLAIMER
+                                       TO BE USED FOR Education Purpose

+The use of the jarbou3 COMPLETE RESPONSIBILITY of the END-USER.
+Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.